Introducing Foxglove Studio: A New Way to Visualize and Debug Robots

 Most ROS tools are only supported on Linux, but Foxglove Studio works cross-platform – even if your ROS stack is running on a different operating system, Foxglove Studio can communicate with your robot out-of-the-box.

-Modular & extensible
+Modular and extensible

 Every view in Foxglove Studio is a customizable layout, made up of configurable data exploration tools called panels.
 Our panels can do everything from rendering interactive charts and 3D scenes, to displaying camera images and diagnostic logs.
 Using these modular panels, you can effectively build a custom robot control center from scratch to support your every possible workflow.